-This KIA will be of particular interest to people working in the marketing and communication departments and has some overall with the ‘admissions and recruitment’ KIA.
-The focus is on innovations in social media, disruptive trends, communication strategies, branding, public relations and/or market analyses.
+This KIA will be of interest to people working in marketing and communication and has some overlap with the ‘admissions and compliance’ KIA.
+The focus is on innovations in promotion and recruitment from a marketing perspective, social media, disruptive trends, communication strategies, branding, public relations and/or market analyses.

-Topics covered in M&C sessions typically include: innovative approaches to institutional, state, city or education sector marketing; new approaches to brand development and delivery; innovative use of social media; evidence based market analysis relevant to existing, emerging and to new markets; marketing with partners and other stakeholders (alumni, partner institutions, businesses and industry); entry strategies for new markets; relationship marketing involving particular target markets; niche marketing (e.g. specialised programs; postgraduate research); media and public relations.
+Topics covered in M&C sessions typically include: innovation in student recruitment strategies and practices; evaluation of success factors, including measures of cost efficiency and effectiveness; recruitment channels and networks; use of partners and other stakeholders; working with agents and other third parties; communication with potential students and other stakeholders and closing of ‘sales’, innovative approaches to institutional, state, city or education sector marketing; new approaches to brand development and delivery; innovative use of social media; evidence based market analysis relevant to existing, emerging and to new markets; marketing with partners and other stakeholders (alumni, partner institutions, businesses and industry); relationship marketing involving particular target markets; niche marketing (e.g. specialised programs; postgraduate research); media and public relations.

-This KIA encompasses all forms of staff and student international mobility with a particular emphasis on student mobility and includes study abroad programs, exchanges, internships and study tours.
+This KIA encompasses all forms of staff and student international mobility with a particular emphasis on student mobility and learning abroad,

-Topics covered under this KIA typically include: creative approaches to enhancing access to and participation in mobility programs; trends and developments in mobility; innovations in mobility program design and destinations; mobility innovations in non-traditional settings and sectors; work and learning outcomes from participating in mobility; funding and grants – including New Colombo Plan.
+Topics covered under this KIA typically include: learning abroad programs, exchanges, internships and study tours; creative approaches to enhancing access to and participation in mobility programs; trends and developments in mobility; innovations in mobility program design and destinations; mobility innovations in non-traditional settings and sectors; work and learning outcomes from participating in mobility; funding and grants – including New Colombo Plan.

 This KIA is defined broadly to include award and non-award programs, foundation studies, enabling and short bridging courses, with or without credit transfer to a principal course.

-This KIA is all about the students, their expectations and their experiences.
+This KIA is all about the students, their expectations, needs and experiences.

 Transnational education (TNE)